S3-working-group/s3-practical-guide/src/co-creation-and-evolution/proposal-forming.md

 Proposal Forming:

-* is a (facilitated) format for co-creating a response to a drivers
+* is a (facilitated) format for co-creating a response to a driver
-* draws on the collective intelligence and diversity within a group
+* draws on the collective intelligence and diversity of perspective within a group
-* taps the collective intelligence of a group
+* involves people in co-creating agreements
-* involves people in co-creating agreements, fosters accountability and sense of ownership
+* fosters accountability and sense of ownership

 ---